desert-planet/hayt-vagrant/README.md

 ```
 This will clone the `hayt` repo locally, make your changes here with your favorite editor.
 When you're ready to test:

+# TODO(sshirokov): Note that vagrant needs to come up as admin for symlinks to work

 ```
 > vagrant up
 > vagrant ssh